GoogleCloudPlatform/documentai-fraud-detection-demo/README.md

      1. Change directory to the scripts folder
           * cd documentai-fraud-detection-demo/scripts

+     1. Update the value of PROJECT_ID in .env.local to match your current projectID
+          * vi .env.local

      1. Make all your .sh files executable
           * chmod +x create-output-bucket.sh
           * chmod +x create-archive-bucket.sh